 1. CONSTITUTION, NAME AND AIMS:

 1.1.
-The Istanbul Protestant Church Foundation (hereinafter be referred to as "Foundation"), ratified its Constitutional Document through Notary number 7 of Beyoglu on September 28, 1999 and was recorded in the registry of foundations according to order number E.1999/646 of the 4th civil court in Beyoglu on November 10, 1999.
-The Foundation has thus acquired its legal personality according to the Civil Law of the Republic of Turkey (hereinafter: RT), completing its process by the ratification of the mentioned Constitutional Document,on page 89 of the Official Gazette numbered 24442 and dated on June 24, 2001.
+The Istanbul Protestant Church Foundation (hereinafter be referred to as "the Foundation") ratified its Constitutional Document through Notary number 7 of Beyoğlu on September 28, 1999 and was recorded in the registry of foundations according to order number E.1999/646 of the 4th civil court in Beyoğlu on November 10, 1999.
+The Foundation has thus acquired its legal status according to the Civil Law of the Republic of Turkey (hereinafter: RT), completing its process by the ratification of the mentioned Constitutional Document, as reported on page 89 of the Official Gazette numbered 24442 and dated on June 24, 2001.